wizcamp/wizcamp-realms-demo/session-guides/SESSION-08.md

 **Cache management** prevents stale data from affecting gameplay.
 When players complete a zone, clearing its cache ensures they get fresh questions if they replay.
-The `Object.keys()` and `filter()` pattern is a professional way to find and remove related localStorage entries.
+The `Object.keys()` and `filter()` pattern is an effective way to find and remove related localStorage entries.

 <a id="updating-reset-functionality"></a>